 may help in finding local changes that have been forgotten to be added.

 Next let the code pass through a full run of our test suite.

 - if fate fails due to missing samples run

 Make sure all your changes have been checked before pushing them, the test suite only checks against regressions and that only to some extend.
 It does obviously not check newly added features/code to be working unless you have added a test for that (which is recommended).

 Also note that every single commit should pass the test suite, not just the result of a series of patches.

 Once everything passed, push the changes to your public ffmpeg clone and post a merge request to ffmpeg-devel.
 You can also push them directly but this is not recommended.

-Contact the project admins firstname.lastname@example.org if you have technical problems with the GIT server.
+Contact the project admins at firstname.lastname@example.org if you have technical problems with the Git server.